ansyblenetwork/sdg/_posts/2020-11-01-the-circle-of.md

 $$3^{12} = 531441 \approx 524288 = 2^{19}.$$

-The wise(?) answer: Because musical semantics arises from carefully chosen _intervals_, not pitches.
+The wise(?) answer: Because musical semantics arises from carefully chosen _intervals_.
+The pitches follow.

 The long answer: